troy896/magisk-files/README.md

 ## FAQ

-### Is MagiskHide dead?

-- Depend on what you expected.
-MagiskHide is still effective to hide root from apps.

-- MagiskHide does not require to inject into zygote or depend on Zygisk, so it can void being detectable, does not like other hiding injection modules.
-And hiding root is not necessary to inject into zygote.

-- Since Magisk Delta 25203, MagiskHide has switched to rely on logcat to avoid Tracer detection.

-- On Android 11+, it is unnecessary to inject into zygote in order to handle isolated process or app zygote.

-- MagiskHide is removed from official Magisk.

-- Zygisk is easily detected and lacks of hiding ability

 ### How to switch from current Magisk to Magisk Delta and vice versa?

 > Some Mediatek devices prevent boot partition from being modified (or kernel doesn't allow to modify boot image) after booting.
 When directly installing, you might end up with "/dev/xxxx is read-only" error or the installation seems to be successful but actually fails.
 In this case, please try patching boot image with Magisk app and flash it from Custom Recovery or Fastboot instead.